entzmingerc/nb_drumcrow/README.md

 sometimes it's best to power on crow, power on norns, select script in that order
 find a script that does nb sequencing
 I made a test script called auspicetrainer but you can add nb to any sequencing script on norns
-then select drumcrow from your nb pseudoengines
+go to your params and select drumcrow from your nb voices
 then press the on_off parameter to turn on the voice
 in maiden there should be a message "drumcrow 1 engine ON"
 then start playing notes by calling player:note_on() like you would for other nb voices